adrazich/Alert-Shake-jQuery/README.md

 Alert Shake
 ===

-Alert Shake is a jQuery validation plugin that shakes pieces of a form that did not validate similiar to Apple's MacBook login screen.
+Alert Shake is a jQuery validation plugin that shakes pieces of a form that did not validate similar to Apple's MacBook login screen.

 Demo
 ---